linker3000/Z80-Board/README.md

 # Bonus Game

 Also in the repo is the classic SUPER STARTREK from 1978, modified to run on this platform.
-The main changes were to restrict line lengths to below 80 characters, re-writing the conditional statements accordingly, and to remove the print-formatting 'USING' command, which is not supported.
+The main changes were to restrict line lengths and/or split long lines into multiples, re-writing the conditional statements accordingly, and to remove the print-formatting 'USING' command, which is not supported.

 ![Image](trek1-800.jpg)